Sim990113/Library-Management-System/README.md

 # Library-Manage-System
-A simple Library Manage System
+A simple Library Manage System .

 It based on JavaFX and MYSQL.

+It includes front-end and back_end for readers and managers to use.

 It could update in LAN.